Index funds can be confusing. This post will clear that up.

 Stock Selection Efforts Drain Your Time

-Most importantly, you have to understand how the company makes money, and how it maintains competitive advantage.
+Then you have to understand how the company makes money, and how it maintains a competitive advantage.

 That is a lot of work.